conde-nast-international/cnid-tech-tests/se-test/README.md

 Q: What browsers must I support?
 A: Latest Firefox & Chrome.
 Don’t worry about any browser inconsistencies.

-Q: What version of node must I support?
+Q: What version of Node must I support?
 A: >= 8

 Q: Should I deploy the application somewhere it is publicly reachable?